 - 5) Help your child to learn to settle themselves

 Sometimes it's difficult to get to sleep - this is as true for babies as it is for adults.
 At first, babies may go to sleep being rocked or fed.
 However, babies will develop their own sleeping patterns and will start to sleep for longer over time.
 It is important that bedtime is not a battle; your baby needs to feel safe, secure and comfortable to get to sleep on their own.

 Lights from the TV and other screens affect the hormone which brings on sleep (melatonin).
 Playing with iPads, mobile phones or other backlit devices will keep children awake.
 So it helps to switch off the TV, computer or other screens in the hour before bedtime.

 - 7) Settle your child down to sleep

 Read or sing to your child in bed to help them settle, then say goodnight.
 Dim or turn off the light and let your child settle themselves.
 When you leave the room your child may cry.
 Go back and talk to them quietly, comfort them - they may just need a cuddle.
 Put them back to bed and leave them to settle by themselves.

-Babies over 6 months do not normally need to be fed during the night.
+Some babies may sleep through the night at 6 months while others will still wake up, all babies are different.
 If they cry while they're settling or wake up at night keep things low key.
-Comfort any distress, but keep this to a minimum.
-Limit drinks or anything else that will keep them interested and awake.
+Comfort any distress.
+Limit doing anything that will keep them interested and awake.
 If your child gets out of bed, calmly take them straight back to bed with no discussion.